-There are thousands of substances manufactured in the U.S., to which the public is routinely exposed and for which toxicity data is limited or absent.
+There are thousands of substances manufactured in the United States to which the public is routinely exposed and for which toxicity data are limited or absent.
 Some insist that uncertainty about the severity of potential harm justifies implementing precautionary regulations, while others claim that uncertainty justifies the absence of regulations until sufficient evidence confirms a strong probability of severe harm.

 The Ethics of Precaution will be of great interest to researchers, educators, advanced students, and practitioners working in the fields of environmental political theory, ethics of risk, and environmental policy.

 Introduction: Paradigm Shift in Risk and the Enduring Necessity of Precaution

 1. Precautionary Risk Regulation as a Matter of Right

 5. The Feasibility of a Precautionary Standard of Due Care

 Conclusion: Demanding Higher Standards of Corporate Responsibility

 Levente Szentkirályi is a teaching faculty member at the University of Colorado at Boulder, where he teaches discipline-specific academic writing and problems of social justice.
 Broadly trained in political science and philosophy, his interdisciplinary research interests bridge normative political theory with environmental policy and broadly consist in environmental justice, moral responsibility, and the ethics of risk.
 Dr. Szentkirályi’s appreciation for scholarship that intersects different disciplines has deeply influenced his student-centered pedagogy and has shaped substantive research interests in teaching and learning in political science.